DaniloVlad/Provability/README.md

 8) When betting the house uses the next 5 bytes of the string each time until the user updates either the secret or IV, or the house has used up the string.
-9) Once betting is complete, the server sends the user the seed it generated in set 1
+9) Once betting is complete, the server sends the user the seed & key it generated in set 1

 Verifying bets